 When I designed the original taper cone shape, it was to fill the commissioned order, I didn't want to be in the bottle stopper business.
 Silly me!
 Over the years customers complained the tapered stoppers didn't fit screw-top (whiskey or wine) and bottles imported from Italy or several Balsamic vinegar bottles.
 I started really looking at my stopper design for ways to improve it.
 The inside of bottles don't taper so with the tapered stopper shape, only 1 of the o-rings can possibly make contact.
 It does seal many bottles very nicely but I wanted it to seal better since a lot of people wanted to lay the bottle on its side and that cannot safely be done with the tapered style.
 I knew the cork shape was the only way to go, after all it has been used for thousands of years.

 In order to get a superior fit, I went to all the taverns and restaurants in town (it is a college town so there are a lot of taverns!) and asked if they would save empty whiskey and wine bottles for one weekend.
 Monday I collected all the bottles, saved one of each brand and style and put the rest out for recycling ...... my neighbors thought I had one heck of a party!
-Then I cut the necks off of the bottles and sent them to my machine shop where they perfected the taper and o-ring size that best fit every bottle neck.
+Then I cut the necks off of the bottles and sent them to my new machine shop where they perfected the slight taper and o-ring size that best fit every bottle neck.

 These pictures show the difference and the superior seal of the SS-9000 cork-style stoppers.
 My patent for this new design was granted 2018, patent D807,114